cnabio/cnab-spec/104-claims.md

 - created: A timestamp indicating when this release claim was first created.
 This MUST not be changed after initial creation.
 - updated: A timestamp indicating the last time this release claim was modified
 - result: The outcome of the bundle's last action (e.g. if action is install, this indicates the outcome of the installation.).
 It is an object with the following fields:
   - message: A human-readable string that communicates the outcome.
-Error messages may be included in `failure` conditions.
+Error messages MAY be included in `failure` conditions.
   - action: Indicates the action that the current bundle is in.
 Valid actions are:
     - install
     - upgrade